tdda/tdda/doc/source/gentest.md

 This generates two challenges, one of which Gentest rose to fully in this case, and the other of which it only partially matched.

-The first challenge is simply that output isn't consistent.
+The first challenge is simply that output isn’t consistent.
 Gentest noticed that, and characterized the line using a regular expression that describes the line.
 Unlike `ignore_lines`, which ignores whole lines